softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE.md

 In practice, modern frameworks implement more sophisticated approaches:

+#### Pipeline Parallelism

-###### Pipeline ParallelismPipeline parallelism splits the model across devices by layer, with each device responsible for a set of consecutive layers:
+Pipeline parallelism splits the model across devices by layer, with each device responsible for a set of consecutive layers:

 ```python
 # Conceptual implementation of pipeline parallelism